andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 	bastion-->|ssh to private IP address|worker
 ```

-I would describe this as a fairly typical set-up, although it is not without its complexities and disadvantages.
+This is a fairly standard set-up, although it is not without its complexities and disadvantages.

 ### 2. Static compute without SSH
 Static compute without SSH is very similar, except that you treat the underlying compute nodes providing capacity to your container scheduler as immutable, and ephemeral.
-You operate your environment entirely through the control plane of your scheduler, and don't permit direct SSH access to your compute nodes at all.
+You operate your environment entirely through the control plane of your scheduler (e.g Kubernetes), and don't permit direct SSH access to your compute nodes at all.
 Following on from the example above, an environment like this might look as follows:

 ```mermaid
 flowchart LR